 For more information on these guidelines, visit the Government of Alberta website.

-The following outdoor spaces and recreation facilities are open with the above guidelines in place:
+The following outdoor spaces and recreation facilities are open seasonally with provincial guidelines in place:

 - Parks, trails and open green spaces